-Visiting the Havasu Falls is an absolute must when at the Grand Canyon, assuming you like a physical challenge: the hike up to the creek is 10 miles long and leads through deep canyons, rocks and steep terrain.
-In the end you are rewarded with amazingly clear blue and green water against red walls of stone.
+Havasu Falls is beautiful waterfalls in the world, visiting the Havasu Falls is an absolute must when at the Grand Canyon, assuming you like a physical challenge: the hike up to the creek is 10 miles long and leads through deep canyons, rocks, and steep terrain.
+In the end, you are rewarded with amazingly clear blue and green water against red walls of stone.

 3. Yosemite Falls, California

-One of the most famous waterfalls in the world, the Yosemite Falls in Yosemite National Park are still a popular attraction to travellers from all around the world.
-The best time to see these impressive roaring waterfalls is during spring, when the melting snow turns into rushing streams.
-They are the highest measured falls in North America, with 2,425 feet from top to base, and the sixth highest in the world.
+Yosemite Falls – One of the most famous waterfalls in the world, the Yosemite Falls in Yosemite National Park are still a popular attraction to travelers from all around the world.
+The best time to see these impressive roaring waterfalls is during spring when the melting snow turns into rushing streams.
+They are the highest measured waterfalls in North America, with 2,425 feet from tip to base and the sixth-highest waterfalls in the world.

-This is one of the most crowded waterfall in the world, so make sure to check whether there are any public holidays around your planned visit.
+This is one of the best waterfalls in the world, so make sure to check whether there are any public holidays around your planned visit.
 Alternatively, if you want to avoid the crowds, there are plenty other waterfalls dotted around the park which are worth a visit, such as Horsetail Falls or Sentinel Falls, offering similarly stunning views.
 In particular, Horsetail Falls, which beautifully reflects orange-glowing sunsets in late February, is a nice escape during winter and spring.

 4. Snoqualmie Falls, Washington

-This waterfall became famous after appearing in the cult series “Twin Peaks”.
-Mostly travelled by TV-geeks, this scenic spot is certainly appealing to those not-familiar with the series, too, as it offers a great observation deck where you can enjoy fresh waffles whilst marvelling at the 270-foot falls.
+Snoqualmie Falls became the most famous waterfall in the world after appearing in the cult series “Twin Peaks”.
+Mostly traveled by TV-geeks, this scenic spot is certainly appealing to those not familiar with the series, too, as it offers a great observation deck where you can enjoy fresh waffles whilst marveling at the 270-foot falls.
 Located east of Seattle, why not take one day to explore the surrounding rain forest and cool yourself in the refreshing spray the falls send far above the gorge walls when you’re in the area?

 5. Niagara Falls, New York

-Possibly the best-known waterfall in the world, these falls are conveniently located between the Canadian province of Ontario and the state of New York, making it an easy-to-reach travel location for visitors to either places.
+Possibly the best-known waterfalls in the world, these falls are conveniently located between the Canadian province of Ontario and the state of New York, making it an easy-to-reach travel location for visitors to either place.